grokify/ringcentral-rss/README.md

 Demo scripts are located in the [`scripts` directory of the GitHub repo](https://github.com/ringcentral-ruby/ringcentral-rss-ruby/tree/master/scripts).
 The following demos are included:

 * CLI script to retrieve `message-store` endpoint and print out XML
-* Sinatra web service to display XML
+* Sinatra web service to display XML proof of concept for protected services (no included auth)

 ## Background